mawinkler/astroweather/README.md

 - During setup of the integration you're asked for some location info via a config flow.
 - AstroWeather will then create a couple of sensors, a binary sensor and a weather component to integrate with Home Assistant.
 - For Lovelace you can either build your own configuration or use the [AstroWeather Card](https://github.com/mawinkler/astroweather-card).
-- All data is updated within a configurable interval in between 30 minuts to 4 hours.
+- All data is updated within a configurable interval in between 1 minute to 4 hours.
-- The data has a resolution of 10 km (6.21 miles) and is updated by the 7timer service every 4 hours.
+- The data has a resolution of 10 km (6.21 miles) and is updated every 4 hours.
 - It is possible to use multiple instances of AstroWeather at the same time, even within different timezones.

 ## Usage